 You'll need a checkup first

 Before you can get that Hollywood smile, it's critical to have a dental exam to ensure that your mouth is healthy.
 "Dental problems such as cavities and gum disease need to be addressed before bleaching," says Eric Klein, DDS, a dentist in Norwalk, Connecticut.
 Here's why it's so important: "Dentists often see people with a mouth full of cavities who want a whiter mouth before they have a healthy mouth," says William Graves, DDS, a dentist based in Southwest Nebraska.
 "But if you don't address these issues you will have pain and sensitivity when you try to bleach."
-(Here's how you can whiten your teeth naturally at home.)
+Don't miss these 30 everyday mistakes you could be making that are damaging your teeth.

 Slow and steady beats fast and furious